hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Allie.
 She begs Roland to kill her.
 O Discordia! she screams before getting a headshot (Discodia! cries Zoltan, the crow has been listenting all along).

-The Man in Black also mentions the reasons behind following the Crimson King:
+In the last palaver, the Man in Black also mentions the reasons behind following the Crimson King:

 > You think that John Farson or I are on the wrong side.
 But what makes you
 > believe you are on the right one?